djchateau/ServerBackupUtility/README.md

-- List of folders separated by pipe characters, containing target sub-folders with multiple files, all of which will be archived and backed up as a single zip file add key="FolderPaths" value="D:\Webs|D:\Media\Video"
+- List of folders separated by pipe characters, containing target sub-folders with multiple files, all of which will be archived and backed up as a single zip file
+	\add key="FolderPaths" value="D:\Webs|D:\Media\Video"

-- Folder to store the above archived files for backup (All files in this folder will be backed up.) add key="ArchivePath" value="D:\Backups"
+- Folder to store the above archived files for backup (All files in this folder will be backed up.)
+	\add key="ArchivePath" value="D:\Backups"

 - Folder to store the database archives (We do not recommend archiving database files with this utility.
   Use your database maintenance utility to archive your databases and place the backups in this folder.)
-	add key="DatabasePath" value="D:\SqlServerDataFiles\Backup"
+	\add key="DatabasePath" value="D:\SqlServerDataFiles\Backup"

 - Url of the FTP server
-	add key="FtpUrl" value="online-server.com"
+	\add key="FtpUrl" value="online-server.com"

-- User name for the FTP server account add key="FtpUserName" value="backupUser"
+- User name for the FTP server account
+	\add key="FtpUserName" value="backupUser"

-- Password for the FTP server user add key="FtpPassword" value="password"
+- Password for the FTP server user
+	\add key="FtpPassword" value="password"

-- Select active or passive file transfer add key="FtpMode" value="active"
+- Select active or passive file transfer
+	\add key="FtpMode" value="active"

-- Usually port 21 for active and port 990 for passive but not necessarily add key="FtpPort" value="21"
+- Usually port 21 for active and port 990 for passive but not necessarily
+	\add key="FtpPort" value="21"

-- Select encrypted or unencrypted file transfer add key="FtpSsl" value="false"
+- Select encrypted or unencrypted file transfer
+	\add key="FtpSsl" value="false"

-- Use the SMTP mail service to send log notifications add key="SmtpService" value="true"
+- Use the SMTP mail service to send log notifications
+	\add key="SmtpService" value="true"

 - SMTP user account name
-	add key="SmptUserName" value="services"
+	\add key="SmptUserName" value="services"

 - SMTP user account password
-	add key="SmptPassword" value="password"
+	\add key="SmptPassword" value="password"

-- Domain name of the SMTP server add key="SmptHost" value="mail-server.com"
+- Domain name of the SMTP server
+	\add key="SmptHost" value="mail-server.com"

-- SMTP server access port - Usually port 25 for unencrypted transfer add key="SmptPort" value="25"
+- SMTP server access port - Usually port 25 for unencrypted transfer
+	\add key="SmptPort" value="25"

-- Select encrypted or unencrypted file transfer add key="SmtpSsl" value="false"
+- Select encrypted or unencrypted file transfer
+	\add key="SmtpSsl" value="false"

 - Email sender address
-	add key="SmtpSender" value="services@mail-server.com"
+	\add key="SmtpSender" value="services@mail-server.com"

 - Email recipient address
-	add key="SmtpRecipient" value="admin@mail-server.com"
+	\add key="SmtpRecipient" value="admin@mail-server.com"

 -----------------------

 Note: Because of the way we use dates as back-up folders on the FTP server, it is not a good idea to set the start time too close before Midnight.
 For example, if you have enough files so that the entire back-up takes 20 minutes to complete and you start the back-up at 23:50, the resultant files on the FTP server will be split into two folders because of the date change.
 So, if you start your back-up close to Midnight, give it enough time to complete before Midnight.
 Otherwise, start it after Midnight and that won't be a problem.

 While this code is still in development, the code on which it is based has been running reliably in a production environment for the past year.
 The only new feature currently being tested is the SSL encrypted transfers.
-You should be able to depend on this code for unencrypted backups and email messages.
+You should be able to depend on this code for unencrypted backupsand email messages.
 However, we would appreciate your testing of the code using SSL, and your reporting of the results back to us.

  The utility does not currently use the Windows Volume Shadow Copy service while creating the Web site archives.
 We have only experienced one issue because of this, when copying a WordPress site, while the WordFence security plug-in was running.
 By adjusting the Task Scheduler to avoid activation during the time the WordFence plug-in runs, we were able to avoid any conflicts.
 The utility has been copying over 10 large IIS Web sites every day without issue.
 Regardless, we don't recommend copying and archiving databases directly until the Volume Shadow Copy code has been implemented in the application.
 For the time being, use your database maintenance program to copy and archive your databases, and place them in a backup folder for the utility to upload.

 Licensed under GNU GENERAL PUBLIC LICENSE - Version 3, 29 June 2007